 - If the sum of the maximum Base Station RF Bandwidth of each supported operating bands is larger than the declared Total RF Bandwidth BWtot (D.16) of transmitter and receiver for the declared band combinations of the BS, repeat the steps above for test configurations where the Base Station RF Bandwidth of one of the operating band shall be reduced so that the Total RF Bandwidth BWtot of transmitter and receiver is not exceeded and vice versa.

-4.7.7.2 NRTC5 power allocation
+4.7.7.2 G-TC5 power allocation

 Unless otherwise stated, set the power of each carrier in all supported operating bands to the same power so that the sum of the carrier powers equals the total rated output power (Prated,t,AC or Prated,t,TABC, D.28-D.30) according to the manufacturer’s declaration.